chris-parker-za/helm-encryption/README.md

 A convenience function for removing all `.dec.yaml` and `.enc.yaml` files from the specified path.

 `/helm-encyption.py --clean --path <path to helm chart>`

+## Usage in your Helm chart

+Once you have an encrypted values file, the recommended way to pass the decryption key into your chart is using a `--set` statement.

+Example:

+`helm upgrade my-chart/ --set aesKey=QiZFKUhATWNRZlRqV25acjR1N3gheiVDKkYtSmFOZFI=`

+In your template files, the value can be decrypted as follows:

+`superSecret: {{ .Values.databaseCredentials.encryptedPassword | decryptAES (.Values.aesKey | b64dec)}}`

 ## Project Components